nramc/my-notes/docs/blog/articles/architecture/system/setup-virtual-private-server.md

 ---
-title: "Self-Hosting for Developers: A Practical Guide to Virtual Private Server (VPS) Hosting with Docker & Monitoring"
+title: "Self-Hosting for Developers: A Practical Guide to VPS Hosting with Docker & Monitoring"
 description: "From Code to Cloud: A Developer's Real-World Guide to VPS Hosting"
 author: Ramachandran Nellaiyappan
 date: